 All correspondence will be sent by email; please check your account regularly including your Junk/SPAM folders

-Trust Vision and Values are of great importance to us, our values are, Collaboration, Honesty, Accountability, being Innovative and Respect, in all aspects of our professional roles.
+Our Trust Vision and Values are of great importance to us, we believe in demonstrating Collaboration, Honesty, Accountability, Innovation and Respect in all aspects of our professional roles.

-Our Trust Vision is ‘Building Healthier Lives’ for all of our patients, visitors and service users.
-In order to ensure this we are constantly investing and developing our staff to discover new methods of care delivery, that are in line with evidence based practice, current research and the best outcome for all patients.
+Our Trust Vision is ‘Building Healthier Lives’ to all of our patients, visitors and service users.
+In order to ensure this, we are constantly investing and developing our staff to discover new methods of care delivery, that are in line with evidence based practice, current research and the best outcome for all patients.

-For further information on these exciting opportunities please contact: Melanie Finney.
+For further information on these exciting opportunities then please contact:

 To apply for the position please complete the application form on NHS Jobs online.

 All posts involving access to persons in receipt of health services will be subject to a DBS (Disclosure and Barring Service) check.

 Having a criminal record will not necessarily bar you from working with us; this will depend on the nature of the position and the circumstances of your offences.